Login

 Fig. 7 — First payment calculated.

-1. Reset the "# Periods" for the first payment series to 1.
-We do this because only one payment is made before the next loan advance is required.
+1. Reset the # Periods for the first payment series to 1.
+This step is required because only one payment occurs before the next loan is disbursed.

-3. Move to the fourth row of the cash flow input area.
-Select "Payment" for the "Series".
-The regular payment amount is unknown
+1. Go to row 4 of the cash-flow input area.
+Select Payment for the Series.
+The payment amount is unknown:

-• Before the calculation, your screen will look like this (Fig. 8):
+• Before calculating, your screen should resemble this (Fig. 8):

 Construction loan second borrow

-Fig. 8 - Second borrow and second payment calculation setup
+Fig. 8 — Second borrow and payment setup.

 Construction loan second payment

-1. Reset the "# Periods" for the second payment series (row four) to 1.
+1. Reset the # Periods for the second payment series (row 4) to 1.

-• Before the calculation, your screen will look like this.
+• Before calculating, your screen should look like this:

 Construction loan two loan advances